alvyl/alvyl-consulting-profile/content/d-products/1-cocoon.md

 ### Alvyl Cocoon

-Alvyl Cocoon is a product offering for Internet of Things (IoT), built by Alvyl Consulting.
+Alvyl Cocoon is an Internet of Things (IoT) product.

-Cocoon provides cloud hosted services for acquisition of real-time data from Industrial Machines and managing IoT Edge Devices, at Scale.
+Cocoon provides Edge and Cloud hosted services for acquisition of real-time data from Industrial Machines and managing IoT Edge Devices, at Scale.

 It is optimized for cost, and is based on Serverless model of Cloud Computing.